 Lead us not into temptation but deliver us from evil: Lord, the Devil is having a hey-day watching us tear each other apart.
 The lies and spin and slander and division and anger are delightful in his eyes.
 Lord, help your people, your church, become wiser to his tactics—“for we are not unaware of his schemes”(2 Cor.
 2:11)—and not get pulled into the fray.
 Keep your church pure and un-compromised as we represent your radically different society and way of being human.
 Deliver us from political mudslinging and nationalistic idolatry.

-For after the polls close tonight at 8pm and the ballots are counted; after all the victory celebrations and concession speeches are finished, the all-important truth will remain: For the kingdom and the power and the glory belong solely to you forever and ever.
+For after the polls are closed and all the ballots are counted, and after all the victory celebrations and concession speeches are finished, this all-important truth will remain: The kingdom and the power and the glory [ultimately] belong solely to You forever and ever.
 Amen.

 And that’s good news!

-I’ve never spent that much time at the poll, and as I put on that red sticker and walked out into the chilly Minnesota air, I felt like the prayers of God’s people will likely prove more effective than all the votes cast this day.
+I have never spent that much time at the poll, and as I put on that red sticker and walked out into the crisp Minnesota air, I had the feeling that all the silent prayers of God’s people spread across the political divide will likely prove more effective than all the votes cast in this election.

 “The prayers of the righteous are powerful and effective.”
 James 5:16